ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/capacitor.md

 ## Run the App

-At this point, you are able to view  your Capacitor application by loading it in either Xcode or Android Studio and running it on a devie or emulator.
+At this point, you are able to view your Capacitor application by loading it in either Xcode or Android Studio and running it on a device or emulator.
 Use `ionic cap open` to open the appropriate IDE.

 ```bash
 $ ionic cap open ios